PrityPatel/Memory-Game/user-stories.md

   As a player, I would like to win or unlock a prize once the board is complete, because it provides incentive.

   As a player, I would like to get feedback on what to do next once I have completed the board, so that I know how to get or unlock my prize.

+  As the card dealer, I would like to know your name, so I can personalize messages to the player.

+  As a player, I would like to see my messages personalized with my name, so I feel special.